noamsh88/Python/README.md

 # Python
-# Hello, Here you can find useful Python Scripts
+# Hello, Here you can find useful Python Scripts and code examples